dplusplus1024/bitcoin-jenga/README.md

 ---

-If you're making your own set and have any questions, contact Amiti or D++.
+If you're making your own set and have any questions, please [submit an issue on GitHub](https://github.com/dplusplus1024/bitcoin-jenga/issues).